Responding to feedback

 – Ari Moore, Writing Mentor

 Try to determine exactly what the marker is commenting on:

-- the expectations set out in the unit learning outcomes and assignment marking rubric?
+- What are the expectations set out in the unit learning outcomes and assignment marking rubric?

-- the structure of your writing or the language you have used?
+- What is the structure of your writing or the language you have used?

-- your use of sources, including the way you have referenced them?
+- How have you used your sources, including the way you have referenced them?

-If you are unclear about the feedback that you received, make sure you speak to your unit chair, lecturer or tutor to clarify – in class, via the unit discussion forum, or via email.
+If you are unclear about the feedback that you received, make sure you speak to your unit chair, lecturer or tutor to clarify either in class, via the unit discussion forum or via email.

 2. Analyse and apply what you have learnt